malgorzataxmyczkowska/Repository-Manual-Tester/README.md

 # Repository-Manual-Tester
 Repository of Manual Tester - Małgorzata Myczkowska

-Małgorzata Myczkowska - Junior Manual Tester in Progress, Teacher, Musician & Violinist I’ve graduated the Royal Conservatory in Brussels and the Academy of Music in Wrocław.
+Małgorzata Myczkowska - Junior Manual Tester in Progress, Teacher, Musician & Violinist.
+I’ve graduated the Royal Conservatory in Brussels and the Academy of Music in Wrocław.
 I completed course: GET into QA, and I have the necessary knowledge and experience about testing.
 I really love software testing, despite that my education was in the field of performing music.